ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 > gnuplot -e "set terminal png size 1920,1080 font ',14'" gnuplot_ds_ic50.in > ds_ic50.png
 ```

-**Q7:** Is there any correlation between the ds of the selected interaction and the ligand pIC50?
-Does a lower ds value go with an higher pIC50 value?
-Take note.
+**Q7:** You should have 6 data points in your graph.
+Is there any correlation between the s.d of the selected distance and the ligand pIC50?
+Is the s.d a good parameter to llook at for describing drug efficacy (e.g. does a lower s.d. value go together with an high pIC50 value)?
+Comment.

 ## The Full Distance Script